 The COVID-19 pandemic has shaken the globe.
 Regardless of the industry you are in, you will have to adapt your current business operations to keep up with today’s environment.

-This pandemic is unlike any previous crises, and a “traditional” crisis response may not be sufficient.
+This pandemic is unlike any previous crisis, and a “traditional” crisis response may not be sufficient.
 The reality of the situation is failing to properly prepare during this time can have catastrophic effects on your business's future.

 It's important to adapt to the changes both tactfully and strategically.
 Here are tips and best practices to help you navigate these uncharted waters and mitigate organizational risks...